IDOE Cambridge Grant: FAQs

 How complex is the grant application process?
 I’d like to understand the level of effort before committing.

 The grant application has been streamlined to be completed quickly and easily.
-Your local Cambridge contact, Andy Houpt andy.houpt@cambridge.org, will help you with any questions, as will the Indiana Department of Education's Office of Student Assessment INAssessments@doe.in.gov.
+Your Cambridge IDOE Grant Specialist, Aaron Mitich aaron.mitich@cambridge.org, will help you with any questions, as will the Indiana Department of Education's Office of Student Assessment INAssessments@doe.in.gov.

-Andy will guide you step-by-step, answer your questions, and help ensure your application is set up for success.
-With his support, you won’t be navigating this alone—we’ll do everything we can to ensure a smooth and worthwhile experience.
+Our team will guide you step-by-step, answer your questions, and help ensure your application is set up for success.
+With this support, you won’t be navigating this alone—we’ll do everything we can to ensure a smooth and worthwhile experience.

-How can I get help with my IDOE grant application?
+How can I get help with my Cambridge grant application?

-If you need support with your IDOE x Cambridge grant application, help is readily available.
-Andy Houpt, your dedicated Cambridge representative, will guide you step-by-step through the entire application process.
-From understanding eligibility requirements to submitting your application, Andy provides personalized assistance to ensure your school’s success in securing funding to pilot Cambridge programs in Indiana.
+If you need support with your IDOE Cambridge Grant application, help is readily available.
+Your dedicated Cambridge representatives will guide you step-by-step through the entire application process.
+From understanding eligibility requirements to submitting your application, we provide personalized assistance to ensure your school’s success in securing funding to pilot Cambridge programs in Indiana.

 Is this funding provided through a state or federal grant?

 Funding for the Cambridge pilot program in Indiana is provided through the state legislature and managed by the Indiana Department of Education (IDOE).
 Current funding is for 2 years, reflective of the 2-year state budget cycles.
-We hope to have this funding renewed in the following 2-year budget cycle.
-It has strong support.
+This funding is due to be renewed in the following 2-year budget cycle with strong support from the state.

 This initiative supports eligible Indiana schools in implementing Cambridge programs by covering key costs such as professional development, curriculum materials, and exam fees.
 The grant is part of the state’s broader effort to expand access to rigorous academic pathways and college credit opportunities for Indiana students.

 Yes.
-The grant application provides up to $20K in funding per approved school for the 2025-26 school year.
-Approved schools apply for a renewal of the grant for the 2026-27 school year.
+The grant application provided up to $20K in funding per approved school for the 2025-26 school year.
+Approved schools need to apply for a renewal of the grant for the 2026-27 school year.
 The renewal process ensures that schools are making progress toward their implementation goals, meeting grant requirements, and have a clear plan for sustaining the program beyond the grant period.
 The Indiana Department of Education will review each renewal application to determine continued eligibility and funding.
+Your Cambridge team is available to assist you with your grant renewal application.

-Cambridge International AS & A Levels are advanced qualifications usually taken by students in grades 11–12.
-AS courses are equivalent to a college 101 course, while A level courses are equivalent to a college 102 course.
-These courses offer in-depth subject specialization and are widely recognized by U.S. colleges and universities for college credit and advanced placement, similar to AP or IB programs.
+Cambridge International AS & A Levels are advanced courses and exams usually taken by students in grades 11–12.
+AS Level courses are equivalent to a college 101 course, while A Level courses are equivalent to a college 102 course.
+These courses offer in-depth subject specialization and exams are widely recognized by U.S. colleges and universities for college credit and advanced placement, similar to AP or IB programs.

 Each school will be assigned a School Implementation Manager who effectively serves as a Cambridge Coach.
 Your Coach will be available for support and advice throughout every step of your implementation.